Sandeep Pathak (actor)

 Sandeep Pathak (born 14 May 1978) is an Indian film, television and theatre actor in Marathi and Hindi Language.
 He has featured in television shows such as Asambhav, Eka Lagnachi Dusri Goshta.
 His notable films are Poshter Girl, Harishchandrachi Factory, Ek Hazarachi Note, Rangaa Patangaa.
 He is also known for his work in theatre with plays such as Varhad Nighalay Londonla, Sakharam Binder, Asami Asa Mi, Vyakti Aani Valli.
 He has done many comedies shows like Hasa Chakat Fu, Fu Bai Fu and Comedy Express.

 Personal life

-He was born at Majalgaon in Beed district on 14 May 1978.
+He was born in a Deshastha Brahmin family at Majalgaon in Beed district on 14 May 1978.
 He completed his graduation in Bachelor of Arts (Drama) from SB College, Aurangabad and attained Master of Arts (Drama) from Lalit Kala Kendra at University of Pune.
 Sandeep married in 2005 with Kalpana Pathak.
 The couple has two children.